rauljordan/personal-site/blog/2022-09-25-blog-series-functional-programming-for-blockchain.md

 }
 ```

-In the example above, we need to read the program from top to bottom to fully understand what it must do.
-Each function makes sense
+In the example above, we need to read the program from top-to-bottom to fully understand what it is doing.
+Each function can make sense
 in isolation, mostly due to a descriptive name, but it is hard to reason about how they fit together until one
 reads this `main()` function in its entirety. **Maybe you didn't want to save any block if any block in the batch failed to process**.
 This is harder to spot if you had a more complex codebase, and can sneak up on you without the compiler protecting you from the
 bad intent of the code.

 Functional programming (FP) flips this paradigm on its head.
 Instead, it follows a model of "declative programming" where we
 declare programs in terms of what things _are_ rather than procedures to be done.
-FP treats types, functions, and definitions
+FP in Haskell treats types, functions, and definitions
 as first-class citizens, and only allows deterministic, pure functions!
-In FP, all functions only depend on their input,
+In Haskell, all functions only depend on their input,
 cannot mutate data, and can only _transform_ their inputs into new values in a deterministic manner.

 To illustrate, here's how we could produce a list of N `ones` in an imperative language (Go):